-If you die without a will and don’t have any family, your property will “escheat” into the state’s coffers.
 However, this very rarely happens because the laws are designed to get your property to anyone who was even remotely related to you.
-For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the children, parents, or siblings of a spouse who dies before you do.
+For example, your property won't go to the state if you leave a spouse, children, grandchildren, great grandchildren, parents, grandparents, siblings, nieces, nephews, great nieces or nephews, aunts, uncles, or cousins.

 Here are a few other things to know about New York's intestacy laws.

-To learn more about intestate succession, read How an Estate Is Settled When There is No Will.
+To learn more about intestate succession, read How an Estate Is Settled If There's No Will.

 For more about estate planning, go to the Wills, Trusts & Probate section of Nolo.com.

 For more on New York estate planning issues, see our section on New York Estate Planning.